Explore the famous Preikestolen cliff, take a boat trip to a lush tropical island or learn the story behind the success of Norway’s oil industry.

 The trip runs all year and is available in different formats – from a one hour and 45 minute tour.
 There is also combined boat and hiking tour that takes around eight hours (available in June, July and August).
 No matter which option you choose, you can be sure to create a memory for life - the perfect conclusion to your business event.

-Price example (2015): NOK 450 per person for a three hour trip, NOK 750 for a combined cruise and hike.
+Price example (may be subject to change): NOK 450 per person for a three hour trip, NOK 750 for a combined cruise and hike.

 Find out more